 How Much Does CoolSculpting Cost?

-CoolSculpting cost is determined by the number of sessions (cycles) needed and the specific applicators used during each session. the number of sessions along with the number of applicators used per cooling cycleMirrored treatments, such as love handles, require one (or more) applicator(s) per flank and considered two separate cycles.
+CoolSculpting cost is determined by the number of sessions (cycles) needed and the specific applicators used during each session.
+Mirrored treatments, such as love handles, require one (or more) applicator(s) per flank and considered two separate cycles.

 The Shape and Size of the Applicator

 CoolSculpting applicators come in various shapes and sizes, each exclusively designed to contour specific areas of the body.
 This allows for versatility in the fat freezing treatment.
 The size and number of applicators necessary to tackle stubborn fat bulges depends on the shape and size of the patient’s body.
 To reduce belly fat a patient may require the use of two small applicators.
 Another person may need one large applicator.
-Using one small and large applicator together is an addition option in body contouring.
-During your complimentary consultation, your CoolSculpting practitioner will evaluate your body shape in context to your aesthetic goals, and will inform you of CoolSculpting prices.

 Related article: DIY CoolSculpting: Why Freezing Fat at Home Doesn’t Work >>